Renewable

 There are numerous investment opportunities in the renewable energy sector:

-Construction of several larger hydropower plants – In view of construction of hydropower facilities, the most interesting is the river basin of the river Drina, whose basin represents the most significant untapped hydro potential in the Balkans.
+– Construction of several larger hydropower plants – In view of construction of hydropower facilities, the most interesting is the river basin of the river Drina, whose basin represents the most significant untapped hydro potential in the Balkans.
+The Bosna River and the lower reaches of the Vrbas River also have significant potential.

 Opportunities to invest in the renewable energy sector are numerous, but still insufficiently explored and exploited.